Sorunome/mx-puppet-bridge/bridge.md

 ## Object types
 These object types appear throughout the API.
-### IRemoteChan
+### IRemoteRoom
-This object is needed for sending or receiving channel-related things from and to matrix
+This object is needed for sending or receiving room-related things from and to matrix
 ```ts
 {
 	roomId: string; // the remote ID of the room